-New Zealanders have, for some time, embraced the idea of a franchise, making us one of the largest user of franchise systems in the world.
+New Zealanders have embraced the idea of a franchise, making us one of the largest user of franchise systems in the world.

 For franchiors, New Zealand provided a cultural and social environment that allowed new ideas to flourish.
 New Zealand is frequently ranked as the easiest country in the world to do business, allowing new ideas to be put in place.
 New ideas are easier to bring to market more quickly, and can be quickly scaled up if proved succesful.
 New Zealanders are also more willing to try new things than other markets, as shown by their embracement of other cultures and ideas in our melting pot of a country.